Mayky23/Mayky23/README.md

 ###

 <p align="left">In my free time I like to make machines on Hack the Box, which piques my curiosity in the field of ethical hacking.
-On the creative side, I love creating red team and forensic tools.
-I also focus on my personal project, Ciber Monkey.
-Ciber Monkey It is a toolbox written in Python and designed for pentesting (tested only in controlled environments).</p>
+On the creative side, I love creating red team and forensic tools. </p>